 The POC is to the existing HV network at point B and it is proposed to install 500m of HV underground cable from the POC to the Customer’s installation.
+This is a non-secure connection that requires reinforcement of a non-secure network.